ruby-smart/elasticsearch_record/README.md

 # ElasticsearchRecord

-ElasticsearchRecord provides ActiveRecord functionality for Elasticsearch indexed documents.
+ActiveRecord functionality for Elasticsearch indexes & documents.

+_ElasticsearchRecord is a ActiveRecord-fork and tries to provide the same functionality for Elasticsearch._

 -----

 **PLEASE NOTE:**
-- This is still in development!
+- This is still in **development**!
 - Specs & documentation will follow.
 - You might experience BUGs and Exceptions...
-- Currently supports only ActiveRecord 7.0 + Elasticsearch 8.4 (downgrade is planned)
+- Currently supports only ActiveRecord 7.0 + Elasticsearch 8.4 _(downgrade for rails 6.x is planned in future versions)_

 -----